 In addition, if the preference, “Allow Document Owners to perform any action on their documents, regardless of permissions” is enabled, document owners will be able to perform document corrections, even if they lack the permissions listed below.

 There are seven permissions that govern the ability to allow staff members to perform Document Corrections to controlled documents, one for each type of document:

 These permissions are only found in the system role of Administration Editor by default; if they are required in any other role they have to be added.
 The user must have the permission in the document’s OU for it to be applicable.

-This operation can be done when a document is in ‘authorised’ status (which includes it being ‘under ‘review’) or while ‘pending authorisation’ and provided the OU preference and permissions above are in place.
+This operation can be done when a document is in ‘authorised’ status (which includes it being ‘under review’) or while ‘pending authorisation’ and provided the OU preference and permissions above are in place.
 Documents pending authorisation have been included so the authoriser has the choice of making minor corrections at the time of authorising.
-In addition to allow loading an edited version of a document, this facility also allows changing the document Title, Index, Section, Authors, Subject, Category, Introduction and Scope and, if the document hasn’t undergone any reviews, the Version Number can be edited too.
-When a document has already been reviewed, the field, Version Number will not be visible.
+As well as permitting uploads of edited versions of a document, this feature also allows changing the document Title, Index, Section, Authors, Subject, Category, Introduction and Scope and, if the document hasn’t undergone any changes (i.e., no new authorised versions have been released), the Version Number can be edited too.
+When a document already has previous versions, the field, Version Number will not be visible.

 When editing the title or the index of a document, iPassport still performs its normal validation checks so that details are not duplicated in the OU.

 Note that for SOPs, document corrections can be made to the SOP document, the Bench document and the Risks document.
 It is possible to remove a bench copy from an authorised document without replacing it by using the Document Correction: Bench option.